Sbozzolo/kuibit/docs/grid_data.rst

 by factors of 2. :py:meth:`~.dx_changed` takes an optional argument ``piecewise_constant`` to prescribe how the resampling should be done.

+Often, it is useful to save a :py:class:`~.UniformGridData` and read it later.
+:py:class:`~.UniformGridData` can be saved as ASCII files with the :py:meth:`save` method, which takes a path and writes an ASCII file to that destination.
+The file contains a header that specifies the grid information.
+The data is always saved as as 1D array (due to the limitations of the backend).
+These files can be read with the :py:meth:`~.load_UniformGridData` function.
+For large datasets, it is convinent to compress the file.
+To do this, just provide a file extension that is compressed (e.g., ``.dat.gz``).

 HierarchicalGridData
 --------------------